heitor-sg5/plasmid_invasion/README.md

 ### Outputs and Visualizations

 For both models, time-series outputs of $F$ and $P$ were recorded and visualised.
-ODE simulations were further used to construct $β$-$c$ heatmaps and β-dependent bifurcation plots to summarise invasion and persistence regimes.
+ODE simulations were further used to construct $β$ - $c$ heatmaps and $β$-dependent bifurcation plots to summarise invasion and persistence regimes.
 All figures were generated using the plotting utilities contained within the respective `ode_model/` and `ssa_model/` directories.

 ---